Aneal07/Crypto-landing-page/README.md

 Click on "Download ZIP".
 Extract the ZIP file to your desired directory.
 Usage
-To view the landing page, simply open the index.html file in your web browser.
+To view the landing page, open the index.html file in your web browser.

 Contributing
-Pull requests are welcome.
+Just to let you know, pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.